-A liver biopsy and measurement of the amount of pressure that is required for blood to pass through the liver (transvenous liver biopsy/HVPG measurement) will be done to determine if the liver disease is severe enough to be eligible for the proposed treatment study.
-The liver biopsy and pressure measurements will be performed at the same time.
+A liver biopsy and measurement of the amount of pressure that is required for blood to pass through the liver will be done at week 52b of treatment with the study medication (transvenous liver biopsy/HVPG measurement).
+These tests are the same as you underwent in the screening phase of the study.
+The liver biopsy and pressure measurement will be performed at the same time.
 This procedure will take place in a special room in the radiology suite in UPMC Presbyterian University Hospital (PUH) that is used to perform these procedures.
 Some individuals with liver disease have decreased platelets (needed to help blood clot) and/or prolonged clotting times which put them at increased risk for bleeding during procedures.
 In this case you may need to receive a transfusion of one of the components of blood (platelets or plasma) before the liver biopsy procedure in order to correct any bleeding tendency.
 This is routine, or standard of care, related to the liver biopsy procedure.
 If it is determined that you are at an increased risk for bleeding, a transfusion will be required.

 After you have been given sedation/anesthesia to provide comfort, a catheter is inserted into a vein, usually one in the neck or in the groin, and the catheter is threaded through that vein to the liver.
 X-rays will be needed to follow the path of the catheter to its proper location.
 Contrast material is infused into the catheter and enters the blood stream to confirm the location of the catheter within the liver.
 Measurement of pressure in the blood vessels of the liver (HVPG) and removal of small pieces of liver tissue (liver biopsy) will be performed through the catheter using the X-ray machine as a guide.
 The liver biopsy is used to detect the amount of abnormal AT protein in the liver cell and the amount of scarring that is present in the liver.
-The pressure measurement will be done to determine whether it is elevated to a level that will qualify for the treatment study.
-The liver biopsy will be done to determine the severity of the liver disease, including amount of abnormal AT protein accumulated in the liver cell and amount of scarring of the liver.
-This information will be used as the pre-treatment values for comparison to values after treatment with the study medication for 12 months, as the primary objective of the treatment study.
-This means that you will undergo the transvenous liver biopsy and HVPG measurement a second time, at the end of the study, if you are found to be eligible and complete the study.
-You will be carefully observed and monitored during the procedure and will then be moved into the recovery area to be further observed and carefully monitored for several hours after the procedure.
+These amounts will be compared to the same measurements that have been done during the initial screening to determine if the level of this abnormal AT protein has decreased by using the Study Medication.
+The pressure measurement will allow us to determine whether there has been a major improvement in the scarring of your liver and blood flow through the liver.
+You will be carefully observed and monitored during the procedure and will then be moved into the recovery area to be further observed and carefully monitored for several hours after the procedure